 - Award is a one-time award – not ongoing throughout 2-4 years of college.

-- Award application (download at bottom of page) must be received in the TANYS office no later than May 1st.
+- Award application (download at bottom of page) must be received in the TANYS office by May 1

 - Applicant must be a New York State resident.

 - Applicant must be a current high school senior who has been active in community theatre and has been accepted to an accredited college or university.
 Preference will be given to an applicant who is enrolled as a Theatre major or minor.

 - Applicant must be a current TANYS Individual Member or sponsored by a current TANYS Individual or Organizational Member.

 - Sponsor must provide a letter of sponsorship/recommendation to include:

 How long have you known the applicant?
 Relationship to applicant?

 Why the applicant deserves to be awarded this scholarship?